chirag05k/Xcode-Shortcuts/README.md

 **3. Opening a file manually in the assistant editor**<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - First search for your file using (Shift + Cmd + o) and In order to open a destination file in the secondary editor with the same Assistance editor you can do it using.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - First search for your file using (Shift + Cmd + o) and In order to open a destination file in the secondary editor with the same Assistance editor you can do it using this shortcut.
  ```sh
 (Option + Enter) ************************* (⌥ + ↩)
 ```